 If not you will be eaten alive.

 In the image below, I listed some popular wealth-building strategies:

 Some of them need higher financial competency.
 Some needs a lot of upfront and recurring time and effort.

 I have been an active stock investor for the past 14 to 15 years.
 I have also started in the unit trust world.
 So that is where I am familiar with and how I built the majority of my wealth.

 For those who wish to build wealth wisely, they can look into build wealth with a low cost, passive portfolio.
 Select 2 low cost funds that covers the global equity and bond market.
 Overtime, add the free cash flow or the difference between your income and expenses to these 2 low cost funds.

-Bringing it all together: Higher Income, Lower Expenses and Compounding your Money over Time
+Combine Everything We Learn Today Together: Higher Income, Lower Expenses and Compounding your Money over Time

 If you strive to increase your income, optimize your expenses and build wealth wisely, your wealth will grow in a different way compared to your peers.

 Mary went down this path.
 Kate took the traditional route.

 - Rate of return in Wealth Investments: 5% a year